 T-Accounts: The Foundation

-The most effective way that accountants use to record each single transaction in the ledger is the T-Account.
-Although, most of the accounting Software today do it automatically, it is helpful to know how it works.
+The most effective way that accountants use to record every single transaction in the ledger is the T-Account.
+Although most accounting Software today do it automatically, it is helpful to know how it works.

 This visual aid helps the accountant to record a single transaction.
 Each account, in fact, has two sides, debit and credit.